Russia overtakes Germany, France after record rise in coronavirus cases

-Russia's coronavirus cases overtook France and Germany on Thursday to become the fifth-highest number in the world after a record daily rise, and Moscow's mayor said the real figure, not captured by official statistics, was much higher.
+Russia's coronavirus cases overtook French and German infections on Thursday to become the fifth highest number in the world after a record daily rise, and Moscow's mayor said the real figure, not captured by official statistics, was much higher.

 The official tally surged to 177,160, meaning Russia now has more registered cases than Germany or France, as the number of new cases of the novel coronavirus jumped by 11,231 in the past 24 hours.
-More than half of all cases and deaths are in Moscow, the epicenter of Russia's outbreak, which on Thursday reported a record overnight increase of 6,703 new cases, bringing its official total to 92,676.
+More than half of all cases and deaths are in Moscow, the epicentre of Russia's outbreak.
+On Thursday, it reported a record overnight increase of 6,703 new cases, bringing its official total to 92,676.

 Russia's official death toll, which remains far lower than in many countries -- something that has been called into question by some Kremlin critics -- rose to 1,625 on Thursday after 88 people died overnight, official figures showed.
-Despite rising infections, Sobyanin said there were some encouraging signs and that the number of people being hospitalized in Moscow in the past two weeks had stabilized.
-More people had been discharged than hospitalized on Thursday, he said.
+Despite rising infections, Sobyanin said there were some encouraging signs and that the number of people being hospitalised in Moscow in the past two weeks had stabilised.
+More people had been discharged than hospitalised on Thursday, he said.

 - READ MORE ON: